collapsed-stacks/startups/questions/8785/where-can-i-find-business-development-workers-to-be-paid-commission-only.md

 - tagged: `sales`, `australia`
 - score: 2

-<p>I'm based in Brisbane, Australia.</p>
+I'm based in Brisbane, Australia.

-<p>I've got an IT start up that is more than ready to hit the market.
-However, I'm an IT guy and need some help selling subscriptions of my software to the international students industry.</p>
+I've got an IT start up that is more than ready to hit the market.
+However, I'm an IT guy and need some help selling subscriptions of my software to the international students industry.

-<p>Where can I look for people to sell my software on a commission based only?</p>
+Where can I look for people to sell my software on a commission based only?

 ## Answer 8788